kaizten/kaizten.github.io/development/vuejs/style-guide.md

 </template>
 ```

-11. Declare props with camelCase and use kebab-case in templates.
+11. Declare props with camelCase and use [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) in templates.
 This best practice simply just follows the conventions for each language.
-In JavaScript, camelCase is the standard and in HTML, it’s kebab-case Therefore, we use them accordingly.
-Luckily for us, VueJS converts between kebab-case and camelCase for us so we don’t have to worry about anything besides actually declaring them.
-In JavaScript, camelCase is the standard and in HTML, it’s kebab-case Therefore, we use them accordingly.
+In JavaScript, camelCase is the standard and in HTML, it’s [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
+Therefore, we use them accordingly.
+Luckily for us, VueJS converts between [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) and camelCase for us so we don’t have to worry about anything besides actually declaring them.
+In JavaScript, camelCase is the standard and in HTML, it’s [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
+Therefore, we use them accordingly.

 ```javascript
 <template>